nicolasespiau/slowmotion-converter/README.md

 You now only have to set up a VLC source in your replays scene in OBS.

+> ATTENTION: for this to work, your replay files name have to be prefixed by the token:
+> `replay_`.
+Ex.: `replay_20181215-130627.mp4`

 #### Non virtual method

 > !!
 This method has not been tested